 Keeping pets healthy in the Navajo Nation

-Rural communities across the country struggle to access essential services, such as health care, let alone easily accessible and affordable veterinary care for their pets, and few communities are as rural and strapped for resources as the Navajo Nation.
+Rural communities across the country struggle to access essential services, such as health care, let alone easily accessible and affordable veterinary care for their pets, and the Navajo Nation is no exception.

 Volunteer to help save the lives of cats and dogs